Busting the business case of a North Coast oil pipeline

 Six years ago, after decades of advocacy from First Nations and coastal communities, the federal government banned oil tankers on the North Coast of B.C.
 The oil tanker ban protects an abundance of whales, fish, birds and plants, important cultural sites, and thousands of local jobs and businesses.
 It also guarantees that no oil pipelines can be built to B.C.’s North Coast.

+Now, this legislation finds itself front and centre with Alberta Premier Danielle Smith pushing for a new oil pipeline to B.C.’s North Coast.
 But are Canadians prepared to repeal the oil tanker ban and spend billions of taxpayer dollars on this massive project?
 Join us for a conversation-style webinar where we will challenge the business case of a North Coast pipeline.

 Meet the Speakers